A dispute is a disagreement over something. A disagreement is a difference of opinion, but not all such differences result in a dispute.

 Disputes are a fact of life.
 They occur in every field of human endeavour and level of society, between people and organisations and countries, over nothing at all or with total justification.
 Some are frivolous, farcical or self-serving, others deadly and with intent.

-Many disputes can only be resolved by recourse to the law.
+Many disputes can only be resolved by recourse to contract law.
 This is a difficult, expensive and protracted approach that can produce winners and losers, as well as unexpected, unhelpful or unsatisfactory outcomes that please nobody.

 The level of disputation at any point in time is difficult to quantify, since officialdom can only count things that come to the attention of its bureaucratic processes.